-In 1946, there were 8 countries that held 72 territories that were non-self-governing.
+- In 1946, there were 8 countries that held 72 territories that were non-self-governing.
 Those countries were the UK, the US, France, Belgium, Denmark, Australia, New Zealand, and the Netherlands.
 From 1960 to 2002, 54 territories became independent.
-Most of these places did so peacefully.

-In 1990, the UN proclaimed the years 1990-2000 as the International Decade for the Eradication of Colonialism.
-2001-2010 was proclaimed the Second International Decade and the third was proclaimed from 2011-2020.
-Beginning in 2005, the UN has asked countries to observe the Week of Solidarity with the Peoples of Non-Self-Governing Territories.
-The week is usually held from May 25 to 31.

-Every year the UN publishes a list of the countries that are non-self-governing.
+Most of these places did so peacefully. - In 1990, the UN proclaimed the years 1990-2000 as the International Decade for the Eradication of Colonialism. - 2001-2010 was proclaimed the Second International Decade. - The Third was proclaimed from 2011-2020. - In 2005, the UN has asked countries to observe the Week of Solidarity with the Peoples of Non-Self-Governing Territories.
+Usually it is held from May 25 to 31. - Every year the UN publishes a list of the countries that are non-self-governing.
 Unfortunately, it can become a little political about who goes on the list.
 Some of the territories do not want to govern themselves.
-They are happy with how things are.
 This is true for Pitcairn Island which has less than 50 people.
-It would not make sense to become a country.
-Other places are claimed by other countries.
-For example, UK controls Gibraltar and the Falkland Islands but other countries claim they belong to them.
-Also, members of the Committee block adding territories to the list.
-For example, Indonesia will not allow West Papua to be added.

-An interesting case is the one of Norfolk Island.
-It is an island between Australia and New Zealand.
+It would not make sense to become a country. - Other places are claimed by two or more countries.
+For example, UK controls Gibraltar and the Falkland Islands but other countries claim they belong to them. - Also, members of the Committee block adding territories to the list.
+For example, Indonesia will not allow West Papua to be added. - An interesting case is the one of Norfolk Island.
 For many years it had its own government and took care of its own affairs.
 However, in 2015, the Australia decided that the government of Australia would make the decisions.
 The Norfolk government was abolished.
 68% of the people on Norfolk Island did not want this to happen.
 Since then, a group called Norfolk Island People for Democracy has been asking the UN to put Norfolk Island on the non-self-governing territory list.
-They believe they should have the right to decide for themselves.